jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

   * Examples: determining and linking additional contacts, saving emails to a folder, ...
   * Info should only be set by one policy.
 That's why some of the default policies check whether some information (such as related contacts) hasn't been set yet.

+Furthermore, it includes some fixes which were also provided back to Combodo where it was implemented at a later point or not at all.

+POP3 has been deprecated.

 ## Requirements